-The same can be said of the texts on the scrolls that the prophets Isaias (Isaiah) and Hieremias (Jeremiah) are holding.
+Let us now take a closer look at the texts on the scrolls that the prophets Isaias (Isaiah) and Hieremias (Jeremiah) are holding.
 They can be seen to the left and right of the conch, on lower part of the arch that surrounds it.
 Isaiah’s scroll reads ECCE VIRGO CONCIPIET ET PARIET FILIVM, which translates as “Look, a Virgin will conceive and bear a son”.
 The text on Jeremiah’s scroll is CHRISTVS DOMINVS CAPTVS EST IN PECCATIS NOSTRIS, or “Christ the Lord was captured in our sins”.
 Isaiah’s text is from Isaiah 7:14, although the full line from the Vulgate is “propter hoc dabit Dominus ipse vobis signum ecce virgo concipiet et pariet filium et vocabitis nomen eius Emmanuhel”, so the text refers to one “Emmanuel” and not to Christ.
-Jeremiah’s text is from Lamentations 4:20, but the King James translation does not refer to Christ or to our sins at all.
+Jeremiah’s text is from Lamentations 4:20, but the King James translation does not refer to our sins at all.
 Rather, it states that “the anointed of the Lord, was taken in their pits” (???).
 I leave it to more knowledgeable people to solve this puzzle.
 But note that near the end of both scrolls is a bird cage, which could refer to the “captus est” part (i.e. captivity) of Jeremiah’s scroll.

 Above the figures in the conch and above the prophets are the four Evangelists in the guise of – from left to right – a lion, a man, an eagle and a bull.
 They represent Mark, Matthew, John and Luke respectively.
 In the centre is not the Lamb of God on a throne (cf. Santi Cosma e Damiano and Santa Prassede), nor an image of Jesus Christ (cf. San Marco).
 Instead, we see a cross and the alpha and omega, a symbolic representation of Christ.
 “I am Alpha and Omega” is from the Book of Revelation, as are the symbols for the four Evangelists and the seven candlesticks.
 The Lamb of God is present in the mosaic though, and can be seen in the middle of a row of sheep representing the twelve apostles just below the epigraph.